Treatment aims to reduce the pressure in the affected eye, called intraocular pressure.

 - a headache, which may be severe during the first two to four weeks of treatment

 - blurred vision, which may affect your ability to drive

 For other types of glaucoma, your specialist will usually recommend eye drops, laser treatment or surgery.
 Your treatment will depend on the type of glaucoma you have and how advanced it is.

 If you have been diagnosed with glaucoma your condition will be closely monitored to check for further damage to your vision.

-Depending on how your glaucoma is progressing, you may need further appointments every one to 4 months or up to 12 to 24 months apart.
+Depending on how your glaucoma is progressing, you may need further appointments every one to four months or up to 12-24 months apart.
 These will either be with:

 - an optometrist – a healthcare professional who examines eyes, tests vision and is trained to recognise eye diseases and vision defects

 - an ophthalmologist – a medical doctor who specialises in eye diseases and their treatment and surgery

 Next review due: 13/08/2016